Social media posts that help out burglars

 We love a good overshare on social media.
 Whether you’re proud of a photo you took, or love to keep up with what your friends are doing, social media is the perfect place to do all of those things and more.

-Though like any other digital platform, sharing just that bit too much can come with a whole host of risks.
-We aren’t talking about cybersecurity here, in fact, we’re talking home security and how burglars could use social media profiles to track your home down and gain unauthorised access.
+However, like any other digital platform, sharing just that bit too much can come with a whole host of risks.
+We aren’t just talking about cybersecurity here, we’re talking about home security and how burglars could use social media profiles to track your home down, and gain unauthorised access to your property.

 How do burglars use social media?

-You can read more about the difference between a robbery and a burglary in our blog post, should you ever need to report anything to the police.
+You can read more about the difference between a robbery and a burglary in our blog post, should you ever need to report a burglary to the police.

 What do burglars look for?